 In 1990, a team dual match format was instituted for the conference tournament which provided a SEC Tournament Champion.

 From 1990-98, the SEC Champion was determined by a total aggregate points accumulated at the conclusion of the conference tournament: one full point awarded for each regular-season conference win, one-half point for wins in the first two rounds of the conference tournament, one-half point for receiving a first-round bye in the conference tournament and one full point for a win in the conference tournament semifinals and finals.

 For the 1999 season, the same points system was in place with a couple of changes: one full point for first-round bye in the conference tournament and one full point for a win in any round of the conference tournament.

-In 2000, the SEC changed the determination of its tennis regular season champion to the team with the best winning percentage in conference regular-season dual matches (11 matches).
+In 2000, the SEC changed the determination of its tennis regular season champion to the team with the best winning percentage in conference regular-season dual matches.
 The team dual match format continues to provide the SEC Tournament Champion.

 Since 1990 when a separate tournament champion was crowned, nine teams have won the SEC tournament title.
-Georgia has nine, Florida is at five with Ole Miss, Mississippi State and Tennessee each have three.
+Georgia has ten, Florida is at five, Tennessee has four, with Ole Miss and Mississippi State each at three.
 LSU and Texas A&M stand at two apiece while Kentucky and Vanderbilt each have one.

 |Full Tournament History|